 Please note that ARCA1000 and ARCS1001 do not count toward either major and must be taken as general electives.

 Also, a course can only count towards ONE major within the program.
-Students should declare their chosen major/s via mySlnet by their third year.
+Students should declare their chosen major/s via mySI-net by their third year.

-The course list, along with program rules and requirements for the Bachelor of Arts can be accessed via Courses and Programs: http://www.uq.edu.au/study.
+The course list, along with program rules and requirements for the Bachelor of Science can be accessed via Programs and Courses: https://my.uq.edu.au/programs-courses.